Mohanji’s Talk in Belgrade

-The Tradition of Masters who are married and settled – one person asked George Bernard Shaw “Should I get married?”
-He said, “Definitely you should get married.
-If you’re very lucky you’ll have a good life.
+On the Tradition of Masters who are married and settled: one person asked George Bernard Shaw, “Should I get married?”
+He replied, “Definitely.
+You should get married.
+If you’re very lucky, you’ll have a good life.
 If not, you’ll become a philosopher.”

-To start with I would like to tell you, I’m kind of a melting pot of various Traditions.
-But please understand, in India, all these Traditions are interconnected.
+To start with, I would like to tell you that I’m a kind of melting pot of various Traditions.
+But please understand that in India, all these Traditions are interconnected.
 Like for example, there are a lot of rivers but all these rivers are connected internally, underground.
 So if you take one Master, such as Babaji – Babaji is in every Tradition.
 You would not see one Tradition where Babaji’s not.
 So which Tradition does Babaji belong to?
 Difficult to say, because all the Traditions are connected.
 And why are there various Traditions?
 Because there are various types of people.
 Everybody cannot understand or follow every Tradition.
-So there are a variety of Traditions, variety of Masters, paths, reaching the same destination, eventually.
+So there are a variety of Traditions, variety of Masters, paths, all reaching the same destination eventually.

 Encounter with Babaji